How to Have a Happy First Day of School

 • “I was happy to see my eldest go!
 He was needing something to occupy him!” ‒ Keirra

-• “My 4-year-old started pre-k this year and I was terrified because he’s always been just a smidge behind his peers, socially and academically.
+• “My 4-year-old started pre-K this school year and I was terrified because he’s always been just a smidge behind his peers, socially and academically.
 But I’m so proud of him because he is thriving on having a routine.
 Turns out I had nothing to worry about!” ‒ Tiffany

 • “My son started pre-k last week.
 I’m so proud of him.
 So far he’s adjusting better than me!” ‒ Takeyma